Data, data everywhere – but where do marketers begin?

-While there is a lot of overlap between behavioral data and engagement data, behavioral data gives more insight into how frequently a customer is engaging with a business.
+While there is much overlap between behavioral data and engagement data, behavioral data gives more insight into how frequently a customer engages with a business.

 Behavioral data can provide insights such as:

-This is an important source of data to look into considering emotions are what makes us humans at the end of the day.
+This is an important source of data to consider, considering emotions are what makes us humans at the end of the day.

 Emotional data refers to information on a customer’s feelings, attitude toward a product, and likeability.
-Since this isn’t tangible data, it can become tough getting concrete insight that can be fed into a software.
+Since this isn’t tangible data, getting concrete insight can become tough to feed into software.

-To get around this issue, emotional data needs to be presented in conjunction with something quantifiable, in order to make it more tangible.
+To get around this issue, emotional data needs to be presented in conjunction with something quantifiable, to make it more tangible.
 One way of doing this is by using surveys and evaluating customer satisfaction.
-Since most of these surveys are evaluated on a numeric scale, it becomes easier to associate a number to a feeling.
+Since most of these surveys are evaluated numerically, it becomes easier to associate a number with a feeling.